Group

 NMR

-We have two 400 MHz Varian Chemagnetics
+We have access to two 400 MHz Bruker Neo

-for which there are magic angle spinning and static probes.
+variety of magic angle spinning and static probes.

 Biochemical

-incubator shaker, refrigerated centrifuges, preparative HPLC, uv-vis
+centrifuges, preparative HPLC, FPLC, uv-vis

 spectrophotometer, and lyophilizer.
-We also have a nitrogen/vacuum line for
+We also have a

-organic derivatization of amino acids.
+nitrogen/vacuum line for organic derivatization of amino acids.

 Publications (in pdf format)